villu164/custom-scripts/sentinel-2/composites/README.md

 ### RGB (8,4,3)

 False color imagery is displayed in a combination of standard near infra-red, red and green band.
 False color composite using near infrared, red and green bands is very popular.
-It is most commonly used to assess plant density and healht, as plants reflect near infrared and green light, while absorbing red.
+It is most commonly used to assess plant density and health, as plants reflect near infrared and green light, while absorbing red.
 Since they reflect more near infrared than green, plant-covered land appears deep red.
 Denser plant growth is darker red.
 Cities and exposed ground are gray or tan, and water appears blue or black.

 Custom script: **return [B08, B04, B03];**